How it all started

 Unlike homemade recipes, industrial baking involves adding a range of ingredients – stabilizers, enzymes, emulsifiers, dough softeners, salt, preservatives, sweeteners, and other taste-improving agents, like other highly-processed foods.

-However, there are currently many areas of research that focuses on new technologies, such as nano-encapsulated bioactive compounds that can be added to wheat to improve its nutritional profile and enhance its health properties (and substitute potentially harmful chemicals in industrial bread).
+However, there are currently many areas of research that focus on new technologies, such as nano-encapsulated bioactive compounds that can be added to wheat to improve its nutritional profile and enhance its health properties (and substitute potentially harmful chemicals in industrial bread).

 Despite all the evidence linking long-term consumption of too much starchy refined food to impaired ability to regulate glucose level in the bloodstream, the demand for white bread and other white wheat products has grown steadily in recent years.